 According to the film, the drug has decreased her seizures from 300 a week to just one every seven days.
 Forty other children in the state are using the same strain of marijuana to treat their seizures — and it seems to be working.

-The doctors who recommended this treatment say that the cannabidiol in the plant interacts with the brain cells to quiet the excessive activity in the brain that causes these seizures.
+The doctors who recommended this treatment say that the components in the marijuana plant interact with the brain cells to quiet the excessive activity in the brain that causes these seizures.

 As Gutpa notes, a Florida hospital that specializes in the disorder, the American Academy of Pediatrics, and the Drug Enforcement agency don’t endorse marijuana as a treatment for Dravet or other seizure disorders.